6 Simple Ways To Calm Your Highly Sensitive Nervous System

 • Lighten Up: Opt for soft, diffused lighting instead of harsh overhead bulbs.
 Consider using dimmer switches or Himalayan salt lamps to create a warm ambience.

-• Silence the Noise: Noise-canceling headphones are a game-changer for HSP & neurodivergents.
+• Silence the Noise: Noise-canceling headphones are a game-changer for sensitive neurodivergents.
 Invest in a good pair to block out unwanted sounds during commutes, work, or relaxation time.
-Earplugs can also be helpful for specific situations.
+Earplugs can also be helpful.

 • Safe Stimming Zone: Stimming is a common way for neurodivergent folk to regulate sensory input.
 You could use fidget toys, stress balls or even blow bubbles to help calm you down.